LitoMore/raycast-cross-extension-conventions/README.md

 Type: `Partial<LaunchOptions> | false`

+Optional.
 Options for launch the callback command.
-It will be used in the callback stage.
+It will be used in the callback stage with default values below:

-The `name` defaults to `environment.commandName`, `extensionName` defaults to `environment.extensionName`, `ownerOrAuthorName` defaults to owner or author name, and `type` defaults to `LaunchType.UserInitiated`.
+- `name` defaults to `environment.commandName`
+- `extensionName` defaults to `environment.extensionName`
+- `ownerOrAuthorName` defaults to owner or author name
+- `type` defaults to `LaunchType.UserInitiated`

 You can set it to `false` to disable command callback.

-### callbackLaunchCommand(options, payload)
+### callbackLaunchCommand(options, payload?)

 #### options